 Dyck says that rather than LSD being a solution to an ailment, the drug could be used to help people manage what they might be going through mentally.

-However, she says, acid's reputation as a festival drug long associated with hippie and party culture could be detrimental to it being able to be used in a legitimate medical setting.
+However, she says, acid's reputation as a festival drug long associated with hippie and party culture could be detrimental to its chances of being used in a legitimate medical setting.

 "It may be interesting that the same generation that engaged in recreational use of LSD are now perhaps the patients demanding it in a more medical context," Dyck told VICE.
 "One of the biggest challenges to any so-called psychedelic renaissance will be encountering that reputation that it has culturally as a drug of abuse."